Relativity theory in time-space: Introduction

-In a deterministic time-space we have a function $K(\tau)$, and we have more possibilities to define orthogonality in a moment $\tau$.
+We could say that two particles $x'$ and $x''$ agree if the expected value of their distances is equal to zero.
+Let $I=I_{x'}\cap I_{x''}$ be the common part of their domains.
+The required equality is: In a deterministic time-space we have a function $K(\tau)$, and we have more possibilities to define orthogonality at a moment $\tau$.
 We fix a concept of orthogonality and consider it in every normed space.
-In the case when the norm induced by the Euclidean inner product this method should give the same result as the usual concept of orthogonality.
+In the case when the norm is induced by the Euclidean inner product this method should give the same result as the usual concept of orthogonality.
 The most natural choice is the concept of Birkhoff orthogonality (see in \cite{gho1}).
-Using it, in every normed space can be considered an Auerbach basis (see in \cite{gho1}) which play the role of a basic coordinate frame.
+Using it, in every normed space we can consider an Auerbach basis (see in \cite{gho1}) which plays the role of a basic coordinate frame.
 We can determine the coordinates of the points with respect to this basis.
 We say that a frame is \emph{at rest with respect to the absolute time} if its origin (as a particle) is at rest with respect to the absolute time $\tau$ and the unit vectors of its axes are at rest with respect to a fixed Euclidean orthogonal basis of $S$.
-In $S$ we fix an Euclidean orthonormal basis and give the coordinates of a point (vector) of $S$ with respect to this basis.
+In $S$ we fix a Euclidean orthonormal basis and give the coordinates of a point (vector) of $S$ with respect to this basis.
 We get curves in $S$ parameterized by the time $\tau$.
 We define the concept of a frame as follows.

 \begin{defi} The system $\{f_1(\tau),f_2(\tau),f_3(\tau), o(\tau)\}\in (S,\|\cdot\|^{+\tau})\times \tau K(\tau)$ is a \emph{frame}, if \begin{itemize} \item $o(\tau)$ is a particle realistic in its speed, with such a world-line